XSS3cut10n3r/My-NSA-Codebreaker-2025/task4.md

 ---

-**Success!** By bypassing multiple anti-debug protections, extracting the memory-mapped payload through dynamic analysis, and reverse engineering the RC4 encryption scheme with the key `skibidi` I successfully decrypted the hidden file path **/opt/dafin/intel/ops_brief_redteam.pdf**.
+**Success!** By bypassing multiple anti-debug protections, extracting the memory-mapped payload through dynamic analysis, and reverse engineering the RC4 encryption scheme with the key `skibidi` I successfully decrypted the hidden file path.